craftcms/docs/docs/4.x/addresses.md

 );
 ```

-Errors are available through the same `address.getErrors()` method used in other [action examples](./dev/controller-actions.md#models-and-validation), regardless of whether they were produced by native rules or ones you added.
+Errors are available through the same `address.getErrors()` method used in other action and model validation [examples](./dev/controller-actions.md#models-and-validation), regardless of whether they were produced by built-in rules or ones you added.